Video: Our Research Supports Economists in their Daily Work

-Libraries are facing changes of a magnitude never seen before.
+Libraries and information infrastructures are facing changes of a magnitude never seen before.
 The ZBW wants to take an active part in these changes.
-Therefore the ZBW increasingly carries out application-oriented research which aims to develop internet-based working environments to support excellence in economic research.
+Therefore the ZBW increasingly carries out application-oriented research which develops internet-based working environments to support excellence in economic research.

 At present, the ZBW pursues the following themes:

 Web Science analyses the interaction between internet technologies and society.
-In this field of research we look at the impact of web-based communication on the work routines of researchers as well as at the development and effectiveness of new publishing, research and collaboration processes.
+In this field of research, the ZBW looks at the impact of web-based communication on the work routines of researchers as well as at the development and effectiveness of new publishing, research and collaboration processes.

 Methods of Artificial Intelligence have long since taken root in our daily lives.
 Search engines are learning to optimise their search results from the search behaviour of thousands of users.
 The research group Information Profiling and Retrieval addresses all aspects necessary for an intelligent processing and provision of information.